VCE Psych: Resources MegaGuideBy ATAR Notes in VCE

 FREE NOTES AND LECTURE SLIDES

-And what better place to start than free Psychology notes?
+What better place to start than free Psychology notes?
 There are some great things here, from definitions to summary notes.
-Also available here are the ATAR Notes lecture slides from both 2017 and 2018.
-If you couldn’t make it on the day, or if you just want a recap of the lecture(s), all of Tim’s slides are here for free download.
+Also available here are the ATAR Notes lecture slides.
+If you couldn’t make it on the day, or if you just want a recap of the lecture(s), all of the slides are here for free download.

 If nothing else, you can use these notes as a foundation for your own – writing your own notes is typically more effective than trying to rote learn others’.
 Don’t be afraid to use resources from previous study designs, too, because a lot of the content is still very relevant!
 But how do you know which parts of the study design are still relevant?